Computational Image Enhancement for Frequency Modulated Continuous Wave (FMCW) THz Image: Conclusion

 \section{Conclusion}

-In this paper, we propose a THz image superresolution method to enhance the optical resolution beyond the diffraction limit.
+In this paper, we propose a THz computational image enhancement method to enhance the lateral resolution and depth accuracy beyond the diffraction limit.
 The method is based on a complex curve fitting on THz 3D image azimuth axis, and a blind deconvolution method on the lateral domain.
-The experiment results show that our curve fitting method enhances the depth resolution from a bandwidth limit by a factor $13.3$ from $1210\mu m$ to $91\mu m$.
-Because of this accurate depth resolution, the experiment also shows that the proposed reconstruction method achieves improved intensities on homogeneous, non-planar material regions without introducing additional distortions or noise.
+The experiment results show that our curve fitting method enhances the depth accuracy to $91\mu m$.
+Because of this enhanced depth accuracy, the experiment also shows that the proposed reconstruction method achieves improved intensities on homogeneous, non-planar material regions without introducing additional distortions or noise.

-Based on the accurate depth reconstruction, we enhance the intensities measured by our THz system.
-Based on the reconstructed intensities, we apply a lateral blind deconvolution method.
-In comparison to the classical Lucy-Richardson deconvolution algorithm, the experiments show that the proposed method achieves the best horizontal resolution enhancement from $794.3\mu m$ to $346.2\mu m$, yielding an improvement factor of $2.29$.
+Based on the reconstructed intensities, we apply several lateral blind deconvolution methods.
+Evidently, all three examined THz deconvolution methods benefit from the enhanced intensity image using our method.
+In comparison to the classical Lucy-Richardson deconvolution algorithm, the experiments show that the proposed blind deconvolution method achieves the best horizontal resolution enhancement from $794.3\mu m$ to $346.2\mu m$, yielding an improvement factor of $2.29$.
 In terms of intensity contrast, the proposed method clearly outperforms earlier approaches.
 Moreover, the experiments show that the proposed method is able to emphasize fine silk texture embedded within a polymer material.